-- 1. Physically larger nodes that may be harder to 'target'
+- 1. Physically larger nodes that may be harder to 'target' - 2. or subnetworks of smaller, normal-sized nodes.

 But: next issue is whether hubs are vulnerable or not.
 Representing all webpages as the same size node is obviously a stretch (e.g., google vs. a random failures yet fragile to targeted ones.